 Theatre designers who work regularly as assistants and are members of The Society of British Theatre Designers can add their details to the Society's assistant designer register.

-After completing a degree or postgraduate course, it is likely you will start at an entry-level position such as art department assistant or runner.
-It is therefore expected that you will learn on the job, picking up the necessary skills and experience to eventually progress after many years to production manager level.
+After completing a degree or postgraduate course, you'll likely start in an entry-level position.
+You'll be expected to learn on the job, picking up the necessary skills and experience to eventually progress after many years to production manager level.

-Because you will be working to tight deadlines and on more than one project at once, opportunities for further training may be limited, due to conflicts of time.
+Because you'll be working to tight deadlines and on more than one project at once, opportunities for further training may be limited due to conflicts of time.
 Also, if you are working freelance, any professional development will be self-funded, which may present an obstacle.

 You may decide that you want to learn or update specific technical skills, e.g. in computer-aided design (CAD), and could enrol on local part-time or evening courses.